 Each peer i periodically executes an algorithm that selects a subset of its neighbors that can be served according to its available uploading bandwidth capabilities c(i) that are dynamically measured by the peer.
 The selection process is described later in this section.
-Denoting this set, $token_set(i)$, the algorithm calculates its size according to the following formula:
+Denoting this set, token set(i), the algorithm calculates its size according to the following formula:

-|token set(i)|=c(i)request interval/Lb
+'''

+|token\ set(i)|=c(i)request\ interval/L_b

+'''

-Super peers that participate in the super peer overlay have their available uploading capabilities greater that the video serving rate, i.e. c(i) > s.
-Therefore, the rate of the generated tokens per peer is $srequest_interval/L_b$ that is equal to $N_brequest_interval$ which is enough for the distribution of the stream in the super peer overlay.
-Similarly, the number of tokens that each super peer issues to the base overlay is proportional to its excess bandwidth (BE) as defined in Section 2 and equal to $BE(i)request_interval/L_b$.
+Super peers that participate in the super peer overlay have their available uploading capabilities greater that the video serving rate, i.e. c(i)>s.
+Therefore, the rate of the generated tokens per peer is $srequest\interval/L_b$ that is equal to $N_brequest\interval$ which is enough for the distribution of the stream in the super peer overlay.
+Similarly, the number of tokens that each super peer issues to the base overlay is proportional to its excess bandwidth (BE) as defined in Section 2 and equal to $BE(i)request\interval/L_b$ .

 In contrast, slow peers issue all of their tokens only to the base overlay.
-In this way we avoid the transmission of a block from a slow peer to a super peer because experiments show that the fast diffusion of the blocks in the super peer overlay is critical for the reduction of the setup time of the system.
+In this way we avoid the transmission of a block from a slow peer to a super peer because experience shows that the fast diffusion of the blocks in the super peer overlay is critical for the reduction of the setup time of the system.

-A key requirement in order to have a P2P live streaming system with high bandwidth utilization and timely stream distribution is to uniformly distribute the sum of these tokens to every participating peer since everyone of them has to acquire blocks with a rate equal to N_b.
-We denote the probability in which a sending peer i selects a peer j in the $token_set(i)$ as P(i,j).
-Initially, the probabilities for each super peer i are assigned as $P(i,j) = 1/M_s$ for each j that is also a super peer, and $P(i,j) = 1/M_I$ for each j that is a slow peer.
-Finally, the probabilities for each slow peer i are $P(i,j) = 1/M_B$.
+A key requirement in order to have a P2P live streaming system with high bandwidth utilization and timely stream distribution is to uniformly distribute the sum of these tokens to every participating peer since everyone of them has to acquire blocks with a rate equal to $N_b$ .
+We denote the probability in which a sending peer i selects a peer j in the $token\set(i)$ as P(i,j).
+Initially, the probabilities for each super peer i are assigned as $P(i,j) = 1/M_S$ for each j that is also a super peer, and $P(i,j) = 1/M_I$ for each j that is a slow peer.
+Finally, the probabilities for each slow peer i are $P(i,j) = 1/M_B$ .

 Using these probability assignments by default, leads to a distribution of tokens among all peers that follows the normal distribution.
-This implies that some receiving nodes will get more tokens than others that will be deprived of them.
+This implies that some receiving nodes will get more tokens than others that are deprived of them.
 Therefore, we need to introduce a mechanism that imposes a distribution of tokens in such a way that all receiving peers eventually get the same number of tokens.
-In order to achieve this, each time that this algorithm is executed it exploits whether the potential receiver that belongs to the $token_set(i)$ -i.e. selected by the sending node - made eventually a block request in the last $request_interval$.
-If the receiving peers j has indeed issued a request for block to peer i, the latter immediately increases P(i, j) by a fixed percentage denoted per.
+In order to achieve this, each time that this algorithm is executed it exploits whether the potential receiver that belongs to the $token\set(i)$ - i.e. selected by the sending node - made eventually a block request in the last $request\interval$ .
+If the receiving peer j has indeed issued a request for block to peer i, the latter immediately increases P(i,j) by a fixed percentage denoted per.
 On the contrary, it decreases this probability according to per.
-As a result, receiving peers that made block requests continue to be served by specific sending nodes, while sending nodes select new peers for receiving nodes in the $token_set(i)$ since the probability of the previously selected peers have been decreased due to the fact that they didn't request any block.
+As a result, receiving peers that made block requests continue to be served by specific sending nodes, while sending nodes select new peers for receiving nodes in the $token\set(i)$ since the probability of the previously selected peers have been decreased due to the fact that they didn't request any block.
 We note here that there is normalization of all probabilities after each recalculation of probabilities.
-This includes all peers that are neighbors and they may not belong to the token set(i).
+This includes all peers that are neighbors and they may not belong to the $token\set(i)$ .